woflydev/odyssey_lsd/README.md

 ![team photo](https://github.com/woflydev/odyssey_cnn/blob/main/readme/team.jpg)

+# About Us (2025 Update)

+The Odyssey Robotics brand and team has been retired, but most of our members are continuing as [Theseus Robotics](https://theseusrobotics.org).
+Our old website can still be accessed [here](https://aboutodyssey.web.app).
+Visit [our new website](https://theseusrobotics.org) to learn more about us and the team.

 ## Sister repositories
 Check ``odyssey_cnn`` for more detailed information about us and the team!
 | Repo | Description |